JunKimLee/Online-portfolio/README.md

 4. Once succesfully opened check out the content

-#side note - Still trying to figure out what projects to display on my onine portfolio.
+#side note - Still trying to figure out what projects to display on my online portfolio.